 Such precision was possible because of using the MRI.
 Three days after the surgery, a tumour reduction of 5 millimetres was noticed.
-The surgery of the 39-year-old patient was performed by doctor Michal Zawadzki and professor Miroslaw Janowski at the Teaching Hospital of the Ministry of Internal Affairs and Administration in Warsaw.
+The surgery of the 39-year-old patient was performed in November by doctor Michal Zawadzki and professor Miroslaw Janowski at the Teaching Hospital of the Ministry of Internal Affairs and Administration in Warsaw.

 The first demonstrations began in Mashhad, where several hundred young Iranians went out on the streets to protest high unemployment, corruption and price increases for basic food products.

 Within a few days, the protests widened to other cities and changed its character into political.
 Demonstrators called for the overthrow of the Islamic Republic and the resignation of an Ayatollah Ali Khamenei, the supreme spiritual leader of Iran.
-21 people were killed during few days of demonstration and over one thousand Iranians were arrested by the authorities.
+At least 21 people were killed during few days of demonstration and over one thousand Iranians were arrested by the authorities.
 These were the most serious riots since 2009.

 The police in Tehran, the capital of Iran, announced the end of an arrest punishment for women for uncovering head – a legally binding practice since 1979 – when a hijab order was imposed.